Stefano Pescosolido

 Stefano Pescosolido ([ˈsteːfano ˌpɛskoˈsɔːlido, - pes-]; born 13 June 1971) is a former tennis player from Italy, who turned professional in 1989.
 Pescosolido was born in Sora.

-He represented his native country at the 1996 Summer Olympics in Atlanta, Georgia, where he was defeated in the first round by Brazil's Fernando Meligeni.
+He represented his native country at the 1996 Summer Olympics in Atlanta, where he was defeated in the first round by Brazil's Fernando Meligeni.
 The right-hander won two career titles in singles, and reached his career-high ATP singles ranking of World No. 42 in March 1992.